rsaikali/tensorflow-classifier-mqtt/README.md

 pip install opencv-python paho-mqtt
 ```

-Then you'll need a few environment variables to setup and configure the classification:
+Then you'll need a few environment variables to setup and configure the observed webcam and the MQTT broker information:

 ```sh
 export WEBCAM_URL http://webcam.local:8080